AppGeo/emberate/README.md

 [![NPM][npm-badge-img]][npm-badge-url]

-Emberate is used to create an commonjs `require` hierarchy for an Ember.js project structure, mainly to be used with [browserify].
+Emberate is used to create a commonjs `require` hierarchy for your Ember.js project structure, mainly to be used with [browserify].

 For example, given the following structure: